-How To Find An Anger Management Therapist
+How To Find An Anger Management Therapist For Improved Mental Health

-Updated November 13, 2024by BetterHelp Editorial Team
+Updated March 12th, 2026 by BetterHelp Editorial Team

 What is anger management therapy?

 According to the American Psychological Association (APA), anger management is a form of therapy designed to “reduce both your emotional feelings and the physiological arousal that anger causes.”
-While anger management therapy can’t eliminate the situations that may trigger anger, it can often help individuals learn to control how they react to negative feelings that specific situations may elicit.
+While anger management therapy can’t eliminate the situations that may lead to anger, it can often help individuals learn to control how they react to negative feelings that specific situations may elicit.
 This can include strategies like watching for the signs that anger is rising, identifying situations that are likely to cause anger, and learning how to reframe negative thoughts.

 How effective is anger management at addressing anger issues?

 Although each individual is unique, research suggests that anger management may be effective at addressing struggles with anger.
-In a 2024 meta-analysis, for example, researchers compared data from 154 studies involving 10,189 participants focusing on the use of various anger management techniques such as deep breathing, meditation, and mindfulness.
+In a 2024 meta-analysis, for example, researchers compared data from 154 studies involving 10,189 participants focusing on the use of various anger management techniques, such as deep breathing, meditation, and mindfulness.
 The findings suggest that these anger management skills produced robust results, decreasing aggression and anger in participants.
 The effects of these techniques were reported to be stable for participants of a variety of demographics.

 How to recognize when you may be struggling with anger